-If the normal categories hold in this election—the patterns of turnout, the states in play, the partisan and demographic divides—it is almost impossible for Trump to prevail.
+If the normal categories hold in this election—the patterns of turnout, the states in play, the partisan and demographic divides—Trump will find it almost impossible to prevail.
 The current polls show him losing in just such a predictable way, dogged by his offenses against various groups.
 But fear, history shows, has the power to jar voters out of their normal categories.

 Trump paints a fearful picture, and events validate his vision.
-This is what happened in the Republican primary: When back-to-back terror attacks hit Paris in November and San Bernardino in December, he pointed to them as proof that his warnings about Muslims were justified, and voters flocked to him, boosting and solidifying his polling lead in the final stretch before primary voting began.
-Trump’s standing in the polls rose about 7 percentage points in the aftermath of the attacks, buoying him to the level it would take to win primary contests.
+This is what happened in the Republican primary: When back-to-back terror attacks hit Paris in November and San Bernardino, California, in December, he pointed to them as proof that his warnings about Muslims were justified, and voters flocked to him, boosting and solidifying his polling lead in the final stretch before primary voting began.
+Trump’s standing in the polls rose about 7 percentage points in the aftermath of the attacks, buoying him to the level necessary to win primary contests.

 Now, Trump is again leaning into voters’ unease.
 So far, it doesn’t seem to be working, but events could yet change the equation; this is why many pundits and political scientists believe a large-scale terrorist attack on the eve of the election would redound to Trump’s electoral favor—by validating the fearful vision he has espoused.